dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 Here,

-$D$ is a <ins>**Normal Distribution function**</ins> that calculates the amount of microfacets which are aligned to halfway vector.
-We will use a very standard NDF used by mutiple game engines for PBR, Trowbridge-Reitz GGX.
-It is expressed as:
+$D$ is a <ins>**Normal Distribution function**</ins> which calculates the proportion of microfacets aligned to the halfway vector.
+We will use a very standard NDF used by multiple game engines for PBR: Trowbridge-Reitz GGX.
+It is mathematically expressed as:

 $$
 \begin{align*}